pascual143/DjangoRealState/README.md

+# Python Django App
-# This application has been created with the purpose of learning and practicing with Python.
+This application has been created with the purpose of learning and practicing with Python.
 For this, we have used Django, bootstrap for the styles and Google API for the maps.

 # PythonRealState